Alruycen/mobilenet-AI-anime-illust-detector-streamlit-app/README.md

 Using MobileNet V3

 Reasons:
-- Have higher evaluation compared to MobileNetV2 (better) and Inception V3 (too slow)
+- Have higher evaluation compared to MobileNetV2 (better) and Inception V3 (faster)
 - Better, smaller, and faster in comparison

 No copyright yet, so I hope very much for your wise and good cooperation